wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 $ docker run -d -v /home/YourUserName/.wanchain:/root/.wanchain wanchain/wanpos /bin/gwan --pluto
 ```

-If you want to be a miner, you should create a account and start like this:
+For a staking-node, you should create a account and start like this:
 ```
 $ docker run -d -v /home/YourUserName/.wanchain:/root/.wanchain wanchain/wanpos /bin/gwan --pluto --etherbase "YourAccountAddress" --unlock "YourAccountAddress" --password YourPasswordTxtFile --mine --minerthreads=1
 ```

-The `YourPasswordTxtFile` is a txt file with your miner account password in it in docker.
+The `YourPasswordTxtFile` is a txt file with your miner account password in it in Docker.

-Such as the file put in the path `/home/YourUserName/.wanchain/pw.txt` , you should start docker like this:
+Such as the file put in the path `/home/YourUserName/.wanchain/pw.txt`

+You should start Docker with this command:

 ```
 $ docker run -d -v /home/YourUserName/.wanchain:/root/.wanchain wanchain/wanpos /bin/gwan --pluto --etherbase "YourAccountAddress" --unlock "YourAccountAddress" --password /root/.wanchain/pw.txt --mine --minerthreads=1
 ```

 ## 5.2.
 Download

-You can download a binary file or code to perform a node.
+You can download a binary file or code to run a node.

 ### 5.2.1.
 Download BIN

-You can download the compiled binary file to run.
-The download link is in below:
+You can download the compiled binary file from the download links below:

 (Not ready now, please use docker)